Practical Checklist when Purchasing a Used Vehicle

 Here are some important tips to observe when test driving a used car.
 Turn the steering wheel on full left and right, while carefully listening for any tugging sound, which could indicate steering problems.
 Do a full-throttle acceleration to check if strange noises are created while doing so, which on the other hand indicate engine or transmission issues.
 Simulate a panic stop to test the brakes.

 Check for loose joints by driving through a hump a little faster.
 Double check the gears, sensors, side mirrors, and windows.
-If you are not confident enough about your car expertise, it will be a good idea to hire and bring along a seasoned mechanic to help you do all the checking during the test drive and inspection.
+If you are not confident enough about your car expertise, it will be a good idea to hire and bring along a qualified mechanic to help you do all the checking during the test drive and inspection.

 Negotiating a fair price